A complete guide to Edexcel A-Level Physics

 |---|---|---|---|---|

-| Paper 1: Advanced physics I | Topics 1–6 and the core practicals associated with them | 1h 45m | 90 | 30% |
+| Paper 1: Advanced physics I | Working as a physicist, mechanics, electric circuits, further mechanics, electric and magnetic fields, nuclear and particle physics | 1h 45m | 90 | 30% |

-| Paper 2: Advanced physics II | Topics 7–13 and the core practicals associated with them | 1h 45m | 90 | 30% |
+| Paper 2: Advanced physics II | Working as a physicist, materials, waves and the particle nature of light, thermodynamics, space, nuclear radiation, gravitational fields, oscillations | 1h 45m | 90 | 30% |

 | Paper 3: General and practical principles in physics | Synoptic content from across the whole spec, with a focus on practical techniques and data analysis | 2h 30m | 120 | 40% |